kikoruiz/react-course/README.md

+# React course

-# React course explaining some of their features and topics
+React course explaining some of their features and topics.

 ## Subjects